polarbeargo/FSND/README.md

 # API Reference

 ### Roles:
-- Casting Assistant
+- Film Assistant
-    - Can view actors and movies
+    - Can delete, get and patch movies.
 - Casting Director
-    - All permissions a Casting Assistant has and…
+    - All permissions a film Assistant has and can modify actors or movies.
-    - Add or delete an actor from the database
-    - Modify actors or movies

 ### Permissions:
 - `get:actors`
 - `post:actors`
-- `patch:actors`
 - `delete:actors`
 - `get:movies`
 - `post:movies`